 Dom and Jakob’s race through the jungles of South America mirrors a drag race they ran years earlier.
 In the early 1990s, Jakob Toretto was a rising star in the LA street racing scene.
 His car of choice was a blue 1993 Ford Mustang from the coupe’s “Fox Body” generation.
 Jakob even outfitted the car with a NOS system.

 [Spoiler Alert] Dom blames Jakob for their father’s death.
 When he encounters Jakob at a street race, he challenges his brother to a 1/4-mile race.
 He says that if he wins, Jakob needs to leave LA and never return.

-In a plot twist familiar to Fast and Furious plans, Dom begins to pull ahead and Jakob hits his NOS too early.
-He gains ground briefly, but Dom hits his own NOS nearer the finish and win.
+In a plot twist familiar to Fast and Furious fans, Dom begins to pull ahead, and Jakob hits his NOS too early.
+He gains ground briefly, but Dom hits his own NOS nearer the finish and wins.
 A distraught Jakob drives past the finish line and keeps driving.